uc-cdis/fence/docs/google_architecture.md

 The User Proxy Groups also allows a central location for Google Service Accounts that are given the same access as the user (which are used for the **Temporary Service Account Credentials** and **Signed URL** access method).

 This makes the granting and removal of data access for a given user very simple.
 Just remove their Proxy Group from a Google Bucket Access Group.
-All entities that use to have access to the bucket no longer have access.
+All entities that had access to the bucket no longer have access.

 ### Crash Course: Fence Clients

-Fence supports OpenID Connect / Oauth2 flows to allow outside applications to request access to user's data and do things on their behalf.
+Fence supports OpenID Connect / Oauth2 flows to allow outside applications to request access to user's data and perform actions on their behalf.
 Users **must** consent to this before the outside application is given access.

 The Google Access methods mentioned above all require special client scopes (which allow the client to ask the user for this access), and the user must consent to the client using these methods.